jupaol/learningalgorithms/src/README.md

 This is intended to be a Web API template to create new projects moving forward.

-We can all as a team contribute to enhance this template.

 This template is based on: .Net Core 3.1 and it's compatible with Visual Studio 2017/2019

 ## Dependencies ##